serafeimgr/serafeimgr.github.io/_posts/2017-04-19-hello-world.md

 Hello & welcome to my blog.

-The place you do not know how you ended up here but you actually kind of like it.
+The place you don't know how you ended up here but you actually kinda like it.
 Let's break down some of the things you will be reading about if you decide to stay (or come back).

 * All Things Python